igorlord/draft-lubashev-quic-partial-reliability/draft-lubashev-quic-partial-reliability.md

 Sender Interface and Behavior    {#sender-interface}
 =============================

-QUIC library interface needs provide a way for a sender to expire data previously written to the transport by updating the minimum retransmittable offset ({{offsets}}) for a stream.
+A QUIC library interface needs provide a way for a sender to expire data previously written to the transport by updating the minimum retransmittable offset ({{offsets}}) for a stream.
 A typical sender would call this API function whenever data previously enqueued for transmission expires, per